 There are many options when it comes to choosing a CRM, ranging from fairly basic to quite intricate.
 One of the most important factors in selecting your software provider is that your tool can accurately contain your data and grow with you as your organization expands.

 If a dedicated CRM is out of reach right now, be sure to use fundraising tools that give you full access to your donor data in dashboards and reports.
 You can also look into free and low-cost CRMs like the one offered by Snowball.

 During this time, your digital marketing efforts will be more important than ever.
 That means, if you haven’t already, now is the time to invest in a strong suite of marketing software.
-These tools can assist you in segmenting and targeting your audience, tracking and measuring your progress, and determining the ROI of your various marketing practices.
+These tools can assist you in everything from segmenting and targeting your audience, to tracking and measuring your progress, and determining the ROI of your marketing practices.

-Marketing software is essential for raising community awareness of your nonprofit, as well as extending your network farther than ever before.
+Marketing software is essential for raising awareness of your nonprofit, as well as extending your network farther than ever before.
+To get started, look into a platform that can create email campaigns or manage your social media posts.
 After all, the only way you’ll see substantial revenue from your virtual fundraising campaigns and events is if a wide-reaching audience knows how and when to get involved.
-Platforms to help you create email campaigns or manage your social media posts are a great way to get started.

-Your nonprofit’s website is arguably the most important tool you have, so it’s crucial that you put the right work into it to ensure a well-crafted website.
-Your site should be the end result that you drive traffic to from your other digital marketing and social media efforts, to effectively inform and connect with users.
+Your nonprofit’s website is arguably the most important tool you have, so it’s crucial that you put the right work into it to ensure a well-designed website.
+Your site should be the end result that you drive traffic to from your other digital marketing and social media efforts to effectively inform and connect with users.